Guitar Practice Lesson - Genius Guitar Playing Hacks That Make Other Guitarists Envy Your Skills

 by Tom Hess

 But here is something you can do when you practice guitar …

 You can make your guitar practice 2-3 times more effective than it currently is…

-When you do, you accelerate your progress without increasing your practice time.
+When you do, you accelerate your guitar playing progress without increasing how much you practice guitar.

 And the best part?
 It’s easy to do.